-1. Waiver of the requirement that open space must be located in parcels dedicated to or otherwise protected as permanent (active or passive) recreation and open space.
+1. Modification of the requirement that open space must be located in parcels dedicated to or otherwise protected as permanent (active or passive) recreation and open space.

 (Zoning Ordinance Section 3.8.7.A.2)

-The open space which meets the City's requirement for a minimum 50-foot-wide dimension is shown on Sheet 22.
+The open space for the Church which meets the City's requirement for a minimum 50-foot-wide dimension is shown on Sheet 25.
 This is property to be retained by the Church and as such is already protected without the need for dedication or other protection such as easements.
-Thus, a waiver of this requirement would be appropriate.
+Thus, a modification of this requirement is appropriate.
 Open space areas around the proposed townhouses (which do not meet the 50-foot dimension rule) which is contained in future Parcel 122B will be conveyed to the Management Association that will be created for ownership and maintenance purposes and thus protected as open space.